Sundarleo11/interview-prep/spring-design-pattern.md

 **Definition**: Ensures only **one instance** of a class is created and shared.
 **Spring Usage**: Default scope of a Spring bean is **singleton**.

+- **Why Needed:** Prevents multiple instances, saves memory, ensures consistent state.
+- **Scope:** Stateless services, configuration, shared resources.
+- **Advantages:** Memory efficient, consistent, easy to debug.
+- **Disadvantages:** Not suitable for stateful beans, can cause issues in multi-threaded scenarios.
+- **Simple Example:** `@Component` bean returns same instance for every request.
+- **Real-time Use Case:** Service classes like `UserService` or `EmailService` that should be shared across the application.

 ```java
 @Component
 public class MyService {